Indhu2024/Website/README.md

 ## Project Overview

-**Closet.AI** is a website that allows users to upload images of their clothing items (such as shirts and pants) and generates multiple outfit combinations to help users decide on the best outfit for the day.
-The site aims to simplify the decision-making process by providing users with a visual representation of outfit combinations.
+**Healthcare Services** is a comprehensive health and wellness website that helps users manage their fitness, track their health, and plan their nutrition efficiently.
+The website is divided into three main sections: Health Tracker, Fitness Regime, and Nutrition Planner, each providing unique functionalities to support users in achieving their health goals.
+This project aims to create a holistic platform that supports users in their journey towards better health through effective tracking, personalized workout plans, and nutritious meal suggestions.

-This project demonstrates the deployment of **Closet.AI** using Azure's ARM templates and load balancing across two Virtual Machines (VMs) in different availability zones for high availability and scalability.
+This project demonstrates the deployment of **Healthcare Services** using Azure's ARM templates and load balancing across two Virtual Machines (VMs) in different availability zones for high availability and scalability.

 ## Problem Statement

-Selecting outfits from a wardrobe can be time-consuming and tedious.
-Closet.AI solves this problem by generating outfit combinations from the user's clothing uploads, providing an intuitive and user-friendly interface for decision-making.
+In an increasingly health-conscious society, individuals seek effective tools to manage and improve their overall well-being.
+Despite the abundance of standalone health apps and fitness trackers, users often find it challenging to integrate various aspects of their health, such as tracking physical activity, managing fitness routines, and planning nutritious meals, into a cohesive and user-friendly platform.
 After building the website, the challenge was to deploy it on Azure using a load-balanced architecture for efficient traffic distribution.

 ## Project Goals

-- Deploy the **Closet.AI** website on Azure using ARM templates.
+- Deploy the **Healthcare Services** website on Azure using ARM templates.
 - Set up a **Virtual Network (VNet)** with two **Subnets** and a **Network Security Group (NSG)**.
 - Use a **Load Balancer** to distribute traffic between two VMs located in different availability zones.
 - Host the static website on these VMs and make it accessible via the load balancer's frontend IP.